“I have a great idea, but how can I make it into a novel?”

 It seems to be working out okay for Stephen King and it might work for you.
 Set aside a decent amount of time for editing that first draft, though, as it’s likely to need a fair amount of work.
 The Jack Reacher novels are written the same way, but Lee Child’s process is different, the initial draft is written much more slowly, and much of his self-editing occurs as he writes (there’s a book called Reacher Said Nothing which documents his process.)

 Outliners do just that.
 They plan, they outline.
-Some spilt the book into three acts, some into chapters, and some outline the entire book, scene by scene before writing a single word.
+Some split the book into three acts, some into chapters, and some outline the entire book, scene by scene before writing a single word.
 My friend Phil Quaintrell (author of the epic Echoes Of Fate series) writes this way, and his excellent fantasy series is a big hit with readers.

 Combinators, er, outpantsers, um, pantsliners, (oh dear, that won’t work at all, will it?) use a combination of the other two methods.
 I fall into this camp.